l3kn/nopoint/lib/slideshow_template/slides/intro.md

 * * *

-An Slideshow generator inspired by Jekyll
+A Slideshow generator inspired by Jekyll
 {: .center}

 * * *